What Is Dark Mode — & Do You Need To Use It On Your Devices?

 For Mac, you can only opt into dark mode if you have macOS Mojave.
 Within System Preferences, go to General and then change Appearance to dark.

 For iPhone and iPad, go to Settings > General > Accessibility > Display Accommodations > Smart Invert.
-This will reverse the colors of your device's display except for images, media, and some apps that use dark color schemes.
+This will reverse the colours of your device's display except for images, media, and some apps that use dark colour schemes.

 Advertisement